 How our work helps the humanitarian community deliver more effective humanitarian action

-Through evaluations, we provide a body of evidence on what works and what changes should be considered for humanitarian aid policies and programmes to be more effective.
+Through evaluations we provide a body of evidence on what works and what changes should be considered for humanitarian policies and programs to be more effective.
+DARA specializes in real-time, system-wide, impact, policy and program evaluations in complex emergencies.

 Research & Policy Studies